Civic Directory

 The Civic Directory (Directorio Cívico) was a military junta which governed El Salvador from 2 to 4 December 1931.
-The junta was composed of twelve members of the Armed Forces of El Salvador from the army, air force, and National Guard.
-The directory marked the beginning of the era of military dictatorships in El Salvador which lasted until October 1979 with the 1979 Salvadoran coup d'état and the establishment of the Revolutionary Government Junta, a joint civilian-military government which ruled until 1982.
+The junta was composed of twelve members of the Armed Forces from the Army, Air Force, and National Guard.
+The directory marked the beginning of the era of military dictatorship in El Salvador which lasted until October 1979 with the 1979 coup d'état and the establishment of the Revolutionary Government Junta, a joint civilian-military government which ruled until 1982.

 Background

 1931 general election

 In early-January 1931, El Salvador held its first fair and free democratic election in its history.
 Of the six candidates, the military supported the candidacy of Doctor Alberto Gómez Zárate, who served as the minister of national defense from 1927 to 1930 during the presidency of Pío Romero Bosque.
 Gómez Zárate's primary opponent was Arturo Araujo, an engineer, coffee planter, and rancher of the Labor Party who promised agricultural reforms and the industrialization of the country.
 Araujo had the support of the United States.
 A third contender was General Maximiliano Hernández Martínez of the National Republican Party, although, he later ended his campaign to be the vice presidential candidate for Araujo.

 The election resulted in a victory for Araujo and Hernández Martínez, who won 106,777 votes against Gómez Zárate's 64,280 votes.
 Although the United States was wary of the military's intentions following the election, the military remained loyal to Araujo, mostly due to Hernández Martínez's presence in his administration.